canonical/discourse-k8s-operator/docs/explanation/charm-architecture.md

 1. [<container name>_pebble_ready](https://juju.is/docs/sdk/container-name-pebble-ready-event): fired on Kubernetes charms when the requested container is ready.
 Action: wait for the integrations, and configure the containers.
 2. [config_changed](https://juju.is/docs/sdk/config-changed-event): usually fired in response to a configuration change using the GUI or CLI.
 Action: wait for the integrations, validate the configuration, update Ingress, and restart the containers.
+4. [force_https_action](https://charmhub.io/discourse-k8s/actions): fired when force-https action is executed.
+Action: Force discourse to use https instead of http.
 4. [add_admin_user_action](https://charmhub.io/discourse-k8s/actions): fired when add-admin-user action is executed.
 Action: add an admin user with the provided email and password.
 5. [database_relation_joined](https://github.com/canonical/ops-lib-pgsql): PostgreSQLClient custom event for when the connection details to the master database on this relation joins.
 Action: initialize the database and enable the appropriate extensions.
 5. [master_changed](https://github.com/canonical/ops-lib-pgsql): PostgreSQLClient custom event for when the connection details to the master database on this relation change.
 Action: update the database connection string configuration and emit config_changed event.